 The night before the final assault, half of the task force assembled close to the residence and slowly began to take their positions.
 Seventy policemen stationed themselves around the perimeter of the house.
 Eight sharpshooters took positions on the surrounding rooftops.
 The remaining personnel of the assault force had been divided into three groups.

-At 1517 (Lima time) President Fujimori issued the order for the task force to assault the Japanese ambassador’s residence.
+In 1517 (Lima time) President Fujimori issued the order for the task force to assault the Japanese ambassador’s residence.
 Six minutes later, the residence’s main living room and kitchen floors exploded, killing several terrorists who were playing soccer in the living room.
 The explosions were caused by charges that had been carefully placed in a series of tunnels dug under the house and grounds.
-At the same time, the three assault groups converged on the house (see figure 2), conducting what can only be described as a rapid, violent assault against the MRTA members.
+At the same time, the three assault groups converged on the house, conducting what can only be described as a rapid, violent assault against the MRTA members.

 One group emerged from the underground tunnel into the side of the residence, attacked the service areas, and climbed to the second floor.
 A second group, which had breached the western gate of the compound, assaulted the residence’s main door, and the north and south sides of the building.
 The third group scaled the northern outer perimeter wall.
 Breaching charges were used to open up the residence and rescue the hostages.
 At 1524, 1 minute after the first explosion, commandos were already entering the residence itself.
 Rescue of all 72 hostages took only 28 minutes, and by 1600 even the MRTA flag, which had flown in defiance on the roof of the residence, had been burned.

-The assault force employed a variety of light automatic weapons—AK-47‘s, AKMs, P-90’s, UZIs, mini-UZIs, and MP-5’s—as well as various handguns.
-Sniper teams were equipped with FN-FAL rifles with optical scopes.
-All assault task force members wore the army’s SF uniform: olive utilities uniform, olive armored vest, and combat boots.
-The 70 members of the National Police, which secured the perimeter of the facility, were dressed in berets, black or olive armored vests, dark T-shirts, utilities trousers, and combat boots.
+The assault force employed a variety of light automatic weapons—AK-47’s, AKMs, P-90’s, UZIs, mini-UZIs, and Heckler and Koch MP5‘s—as well as various handguns.
+Sniper teams were equipped with FN FAL rifles with optical scopes.
+All assault task force members wore the army’s SF uniform: olive utility uniform, olive armored vest, and combat boots.
+The 70 members of the National Police, which secured the perimeter of the facility, were dressed in berets, black or olive armored vests, dark T-shirts, utility trousers, and combat boots.
 Armed primarily with AK-47’s and AKMs, the force also included several armored vehicles with machineguns used in the cordon.